sayanee/atom-background-pic/README.md

 ## Todo

-1. Publish to Atom Packages
-- Put a little note under each photo to link back to the Flickr page
+1. Put a little note under each photo to link back to the Flickr page
 - Get images from Instagram + 500px
 - Configurable image url